Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Proposed Model

 Then, through a convolution operation and a Tanh activation function, we obtain the defogged result $I_{df}\epsilon\mathbb{R}^{3\times {H}\times {W}}$.

 where $\tau$ denotes the Tanh activation function.

 \textbf{\textit{Synthesizing generator:}} In practice, due to the diversity and complexity of fog distribution, it is very difficult to directly use CNN to synthesis the foggy image.
 Thus, as shown in Fig. \ref{synthetic-structure}, the ASM is embedded in our synthesizing generator.
 We design two CNN-based models to optimize the transmission $T$ and atmospheric light $A$ respectively.
 Especially for atmospheric light $A$, we propose a sky segmentation model (SSM, as shown in Fig. \ref{synthetic-structure}).
 To obtain finer transmission $T$, we use 5 convolution layers.
-As shown in Fig. \ref{synthetic-structure}, we first take a clear image and the maximum pixel value in its channel as the input, and then extract the roughly feature by using a convolution operation.
+As shown in Fig. \ref{synthetic-structure}, we first take a clear image ($J$) and the maximum pixel value in its channel as the input, and then extract the roughly feature by using a convolution operation.
 After this operation, we use three convolutional neural networks with ReLU function to refine the rough feature.
 Finally, the transmission $T$ is generated by a convolution network with a sigmoid function.

-wehre $\mathcal{M}$ denotes a convolution neural network with a ReLU function, $\sigma$ denotes the sigmoid function. $Max(.)$ means to take the maximum pixel value for a image.
+where $\mathcal{M}$ denotes a $3 \times 3$ convolution neural network with a ReLU function, $\sigma$ denotes the sigmoid function. $Max(.)$ means to take the maximum pixel value for a image.

 Fig. \ref{Transmission-map} illustrates three transmission maps generated by our proposed network.
 It can be seen that each transmission map can effectively estimate the depth information of the scene and preserve richer texture details.